LiuYuancheng/ChatGPT_on_CTF/doc/testCases/buffer_overflow.md

 ![](../img/testCases/bufferoverflow/Q8_3.png)

+Analysis of AI's answer:

+- We can see the Microsoft-New-Bing understand the question correctly and gave the correct answer.

 ##### Question 2

-We can see the MS-New-Bing gives the correct answer, then we run the cmd and copy the result to let the new Bing to analysis:
+We can see the MS-New-Bing gives the correct answer, then we run the cmd and copy the result to let the MS-New-Bing to analyze:

 ![](../img/testCases/bufferoverflow/Q8_4.png)